The Inverted W

 his terminology since it's already out there.

-In fact, when I first started noticing the pattern, and before
+In fact, when I first started noticing the arm action, and before

 I knew that Paul Nyman called it the Inverted W and was advocating

 Paul Nyman and I (aka justthefacts) discuss the Inverted W, which